One Pot, Endless Flavor: 7 Steps to Perfect Beef Stew

 Sep 2: Sear the Beef

 Season 2 lbs of beef stew meat with salt only.
-Heat a Dutch oven with 1–2 tbsp oil over medium-high heat.
+Heat a Dutch oven with 1–2 tablespoon oil over medium-high heat.

 Add beef in batches, searing until browned on all sides (about 5–8 minutes).
 Remove beef and set aside.